-May 7 Registration & Payment Deadline for Spring Session Registration & or payment after this date will incur a \$45 administration fee.
+May 12 Registration & Payment Deadline for Spring Session Registration & or payment after this date will incur a \$45 administration fee.
+Registration Deadline for a Guided Study or a Final Project for Summer Session (if permitted) May 15-June 9 Spring Session Courses May 15-May 26 MALTS Program Courses, Year 1 Students May 22 Victoria Day: College open for registration, classes & library; offices closed May 29-June 9 MALTS Program Courses, Year 2 Students May 31 Admissions Confirmation Deadline for upcoming Fall Term June 23 Registration & Payment Deadline for Summer Session Registration & or payment after this date will incur a \$45 administration fee.
+June 26-August 4 Summer Session Courses June 30 Recommended Admissions Application Deadline for all applicants for Winter 2024

-Registration Deadline for a Guided Study or a Final Project for Summer Session (if permitted) May 10-June 4 Spring Session Courses May 24-June 4 MALTS Program Courses, Year 1 Students May 24 Victoria Day: College open for registration, classes & library; offices closed June 1 Admissions Confirmation Deadline for Fall 2021 June 18 Registration & Payment Deadline for Summer Session Registration & or payment after this date will incur a \$45 administration fee.
-June 21-July 30 Summer Session Courses June 21-July 2 MALTS Program Courses, Year 2 Students July 1 Recommended Admissions Application Deadline for all applicants for Winter 2022 July 1 Canada Day: College open for classes & library; offices closed July 7 Registration for Fall 2021 courses opens at noon.
-August 2 BC Day: College CLOSED August 20 Early Registration Deadline for Fall 2021 All Fall students are strongly advised to register in their courses by this date.
-Last day to register in order to be given priority in priority enrollment courses that are required for a program (e.g. seminars)
+June 30 Holiday in lieu of Canada Day: College open for classes & library; offices closed July 5 Registration for Fall 2023 courses opens at noon.
+July 28 Early Registration Deadline for upcoming Fall Term All Fall students are strongly advised to register in their courses by this date.
+Last day to register in order to be given priority in priority enrollment courses that are required for a program (e.g. seminars) Registration deadline for newly admitted students who have been awarded financial aid beginning in the Fall Term August 7 BC Day: College CLOSED